itsAmirAhani/akakce-case-study-android/README.md

 # akakce-case-study
-Akakce mobile case study project for internship.
+Akakce mobile case study project for internship. made by kotlin and compose.